marcuszou/lemp-sqlite3-typecho/README.md

 4. Access the website via http://localhost:8080 for the Web,

-5. Access the SQLite Browser at http://localhost:3000 or https://localhost:3001.
+5. Access the SQLite Browser at http://localhost:5800.